MorganneB/304-Lab-Assignment-10/README.md

   * Update DDL to new products
   * Add Remove From Cart Feature
   * Change header based on if logged in/out, display logged in user
+  * Updating product quantity in cart
+  * Add new product -> DONE, need to fix confirmation/invalid messages

 # Resources used: